rsyslog/rsyslog/CONTRIBUTING.md

 ------------------------
 In order to ensure good code quality, after applying the path the code must

+- no legacy configration statements ($someSetting) must be added, all configuration must be in v6+ style (RainerScript)
 - compile cleanly without WARNING messages under both gcc and clang
 - pass clang static analyzer without any report
 - pass all CI tests
-- new functionality must have associated#
+- new functionality must have associated
   * testbench tests
   * doc additions in the rsyslog-doc sister project